FreeXR/freexr-guides/privatequest-setup.md

 > When using the meta horizon app, **never connect it to your headset**.
 We're only trying to fetch your account token, connecting to the headset is not needed.
 > If you connect to the headset, the companion server might force upgrade you, causing you to lose the root exploit.

-Either use a rooted phone, or install an android emulator (such as waydroid) on a PC to get this done
+Either use a rooted phone, or install an android emulator (such as waydroid) on a PC to get this done..

 If you want to use waydroid:
 - Install waydroid using the guides available for your platform (windows/mac/linux/whatever)